 - Candidate relationship management is also a powerful emerging strategy for handling company interactions with applicants, candidates and current employees.

-My sense is that both sides have work to do:
+My sense is that both senior managers and HR pros have work to do:

 - In view of The Hackett Group research, and the other two studies, it’s obvious that many HR professionals need training in process improvement, communication and leadership.